githubapnic/Ubuntu/installpackages/readme.md

-# Install Packages for APNIC workshops
+# Install Packages for workshops
 ## Requirements
 This script is designed to work on Ubuntu 18.04 LTS.
 It should be run under root (not suitable for a production environment).
 ## Actions Performed